 Business air travel is inevitable in some circumstances as the Group is seeking to expand its business beyond Hong Kong.
 Nevertheless, the staff of the Group travelled only when necessary and travelled in economy class to reduce carbon footprints.
-In the year ended 31 March 2019, the carbon footprint of employees is immaterial as almost all business is delivered in Hong Kong notwithstanding that we have considerable number of overseas customers.
-In addition, the Group believes that in order to reduce carbon emissions from air travel, the Group encourages employees to use video conference calls and participate in online meetings.
+In the year ended 31 March 2020, the carbon footprint of employees is immaterial as almost all business is delivered in Hong Kong notwithstanding that we have considerable number of overseas customers.
+In addition, in order to reduce carbon emissions from air travel, the Group encourages employees to use video conference calls and participate in online meetings.